-where the first term increases with the quality of the selected items and the second term increases with the diversity of the selected items.
-We will refer to q as the quality model and S or φ as the diversity model.
+where the first term increases with the quality of the selected items, and the second term increases with the diversity of the selected items.
+We will refer to q as the quality model and S or $\phi$ as the diversity model.
 Without the diversity model, we would choose high-quality items, but we would tend to choose similar high-quality items over and over.
-Without the quality model, we would get a very diverse set, but we might fail to include the most important items in \mathcal{Y} , focusing instead on lowquality outliers.
+Without the quality model, we would get a very diverse set, but we might fail to include the most important items in $\mathcal{Y}$ , focusing instead on low-quality outliers.
 By combining the two models we can achieve a more balanced result.

-Returning to the geometric intuitions from Section 2.2.1, the determinant of L_Y is equal to the squared volume of the parallelepiped spanned by the vectors $q_i\phi_i$ for $i \in Y$.
-The magnitude of the vector representing item i is q_i , and its direction is φ_i .
-Figure 3.1 (reproduced from the previous section) now makes clear how DPPs decomposed in this way naturally balance the two objectives of high quality and high diversity.
+Returning to the geometric intuitions from Section 2.2.1, the determinant of $L_Y$ is equal to the squared volume of the parallelepiped spanned by the vectors $q_i\phi_i$ for $i \in Y$ .
+The magnitude of the vector representing item i is $q_i$ , and its direction is $\phi_i$ .
+Figure 3.1 (reproduced from the previous chapter) now makes clear how DPPs decomposed in this way naturally balance the two objectives of high quality and high diversity.
 Going forward, we will nearly always assume that our models are decomposed into quality and diversity components.
 This provides us not only with a natural and intuitive setup for real-world applications, but also a useful perspective for comparing DPPs with existing models, which we turn to next.

-Fig. 3.1 Revisiting DPP geometry: (a) The probability of a subset Y is the square of the volume spanned by $q_i\phi_i$ for $i \in Y$. (b) As item i's quality q_i increases, so do the probabilities of sets containing item i. (c) As two items i and j become more similar, $\phi_i^{\top}\phi_j$ increases and the probabilities of sets containing both i and j decrease.
+Figure 3.1: Revisiting DPP geometry: (a) The probability of a subset Y is the square of the volume spanned by $q_i\phi_i$ for $i \in Y$ . (b) As item i's quality $q_i$ increases, so do the probabilities of sets containing item i. (c) As two items i and j become more similar, $\phi_i^{\top}\phi_j$ increases and the probabilities of sets containing both i and j decrease.

-3.2 Expressive Power
+3.2 Expressiveness

 Many probabilistic models are known and widely used within the machine learning community.
 A natural question, therefore, is what advantages DPPs offer that standard models do not.
-We have seen already how a large variety of inference tasks, like sampling and conditioning, can be performed efficiently for DPPs; however, efficiency is essentially a prerequisite for any practical model.
-What makes DPPs particularly unique is the marriage of these computational advantages with the ability to express global, negative interactions between modeling variables; this repulsive domain is notoriously intractable using traditional approaches like graphical models [17, 70, 82, 109, 146, 156, 157].
+We have seen already how a large variety of inference tasks, like sampling and conditioning, can be performed efficiently for DPPs; however efficiency is essentially a prerequisite for any practical model.
+What makes DPPs particularly unique is the marriage of these computational advantages with the ability to express global, negative interactions between modeling variables; this repulsive domain is notoriously intractable using traditional approaches like graphical models (Murphy et al., 1999; Boros and Hammer, 2002; Ishikawa, 2003; Taskar et al., 2004; Yanover and Weiss, 2002; Yanover et al., 2006; Kulesza and Pereira, 2008).
 In this section we elaborate on the expressive powers of DPPs and compare them with those of Markov random fields, which we take as representative graphical models.

-3.2.1 Markov Random Fields
+3.2.1 MARKOV RANDOM FIELDS

 A Markov random field (MRF) is an undirected graphical model defined by a graph G whose nodes 1, 2, ..., N represent random variables.
-For our purposes, we will consider binary MRFs, where each output variable takes a value from $\{0, 1\}$.
-We use y_i to denote a value of the i-th output variable, bold y_c to denote an assignment to a set of variables c, and yfor an assignment to all of the output variables.
-The graph edges Eencode direct dependence relationships between variables; for example, there might be edges between similar elements i and j to represent the fact that they tend not to co-occur.
-MRFs are often referred to as conditional random fields when they are parameterized to depend on input data, and especially when G is a chain [88].
+For our purposes, we will consider binary MRFs, where each output variable takes a value from $\{0, 1\}$ .
+We use $y_i$ to denote a value of the ith output variable, bold $y_c$ to denote an assignment to a set of variables c, and y for an assignment to all of the output variables.
+The graph edges E encode direct dependence relationships between variables; for example, there might be edges between similar elements i and j to represent the fact that they tend not to co-occur.
+MRFs are often referred to as conditional random fields when they are parameterized to depend on input data, and especially when G is a chain (Lafferty et al., 2001).